frankkramer-lab/aucmedi/docs/getstarted/usage_api.md

 of detailed custom specification.

 ![Figure: AUCMEDI Pillars](../images/aucmedi.pillars.png)
-*Flowchart diagram of the AUCMEDI pipeline showing the three pillars acting as access points: input_interface() for extracting relevant dataset information, Neural_Network for building the deep learning model and DataGenerator for data loading as well as preprocessing.*
+*Flowchart diagram of the AUCMEDI pipeline showing the three pillars acting as access points: input_interface() for extracting relevant dataset information, NeuralNetwork for building the deep learning model and DataGenerator for data loading as well as preprocessing.*

 ## Basic Usage